2016 Tamil Nadu Legislative Assembly election: Candidates

 On 4 April, AIADMK released its candidate list for Tamil Nadu.
 On 14 April, DMK released its candidate list for Tamil Nadu.

 Gopi Shankar Madurai, a 25 years old gender activist made a bid to contest as one of the youngest candidates in the Tamil Nadu Assembly election and also the first openly Intersex & Genderqueer person to do so.
-Gopi contested on the ticket of newly launched outfit Anaithu Makkal Munnetra Kazhagam (AMMK) for Madurai North.
+Gopi contested on the ticket of newly launched outfit Anaithu Makkal Munnetra Kazhagam for Madurai North.
 He secured 14th place out of 21 candidates.

 Manifestos

 DMK released its election manifesto on 10 April 2016.
 Bharatiya Janata Party released its election manifesto on 21 April 2016.
 On 23 March 2016, Naam Tamilar Katchi published its 316-page election manifesto 2016, a complete plan to develop Tamil Nadu.
 Tamil Nadu Congress Committee released its election manifesto on 27 April 2016.
 Pattali Makkal Katchi released its draft election manifesto on 15 September 2015 and final election manifesto on 15 April 2016.
 AIADMK released its election manifesto on 5 May 2016.